Environment Protection Authority Victoria (EPA) classifies its air monitoring equipment as follows.

 EPA has a number of different air monitoring monitors that can be used to measure PM2.5

 levels.
-Some of these, such as the BAM and indicative monitors (nephelometers and portable air monitors), produce data that goes on our website.
+Some of these, such as the BAM and some portable monitors (ADRs), produce data that goes on our website.
 Other monitors (such as Partisols and HiVols) are used as a reference method to ensure the accuracy of EPA’s data.
-Some types of portable monitors are used to respond to major pollution events.
+Some types of portable monitors (such as DustTraks) are used to respond to major pollution events.

 The diagram below shows their accuracy in relation to each other.